lexain12/AlphaBlending/README.md

 # Alpha blending optimization
 ## General information
-This lab is dedicated to alpha blending algorithm (and to cats), which I have optimized by using SSE instruction set.
+This repository is the next step of "SIMD optimizations" lab.
+It is dedicated to alpha blending algorithm (and to cats), which I have optimized by using SSE instruction set.

 ## Result of Alpha Blending
 ![Picture](img/AlphablendingRes.png)